rbergm/PostBOUND/README.md

 The actual optimization pipelines is defined in the `postbound` module at the package root.
 Depending on the specific use-case, different pipelines are available.

-## Installation as a Python module

-PostBOUND provides (work in progress) support for packaging the entire source code into a `wheel` file that can be installed using pip.

-You can create the archive with the `python3 -m build` command, followed by an invocation of `pip install <wheel file>` in the `dist` directory.

 ---